-If you’ve visited our deep-dive article on overnight oats, you’ll notice that a lot of the overnight oats recipes we have here on Wholefully are inspired by classic desserts.
 Overnight oats are a gloriously nourishing way to satisfying your morning sweet tooth—and this breakfast riff on pumpkin pie is no different!
-These healthy Pumpkin Overnight Oats have the comforting spiced and sweet flavor you expect from pumpkin pie, but with the satisfying, nourishing breakfast from a bowl of oatmeal.
-It’s all combined into one breakfast that is made for busy mornings.
+These healthy Pumpkin Overnight Oats have the comforting spiced and sweet flavor you expect from pumpkin pie, but in the form of a satisfying, nourishing bowl of oatmeal.

 What are overnight oats?

 Never heard of overnight oats before?
 Overnight oats are oatmeal that you make by letting them rest overnight (hence the name!) in the fridge instead of cooking on the stove.
 In the morning, you can eat it cold like a pudding, or you can heat it up if you prefer.
 If you’re new to making overnight oatmeal and want a full primer (plus lots of other easy-to-make recipes), check out our Overnight Oats 101 post.

 What makes overnight oatmeal so special?